How to Sleep After a C-Section – Best Positions for Recovery

 Also Read: Back Pain After C-Section – Causes and Remedies

 There is no single sleeping position that works for everybody.
 What works for one mom may not work for another.
-It’s a process of trial and error till you find a sleeping position that suits you best.
+It’s a process of trial and error till you find a sleeping posture that suits you best.
 You can choose from these best ways to sleep after a C-section delivery.
-We will also discuss the best position to sleep after a C-section, sleeping positions to avoid after C-section, and recovery sleeping positions after C-section.
+We will also discuss the best position to sleep after a C-section, sleeping positions to avoid after a C-section, and recovery sleeping positions after a C-section.

 1. On the Back

 A lot of women vote sleeping on the back as the most comfortable position after a surgery.
 In this position, your incision won’t be under any pressure anymore.
 You can also put a pillow under your knees.
 The only downside is that you can strain your belly while sitting up or getting out of bed.
-After a few weeks, try rolling on to your side if it doesn’t hurt much.
+After a few weeks, try rolling onto your side if it doesn’t hurt much.
 Women with high blood pressure may be advised against this.

 2. To the Side